carougiuliana/cursor-setup/README.md

 # cursor-setup
-I consider myself a self-taught person with the ability to adapt to new tools.
-I installed Cursor IDE, configured the environment, added extensions, and created a GitHub repository to document the process.
-This exercise strengthened my autonomous learning skills.
+I quickly adapted to new tools by setting up a structured environment for this task.
+As an initial challenge, I noticed limited storage space, so I organized my system to avoid issues.
+I then installed Cursor IDE, configured the environment, added the Claude Code and Codex extensions, and created a GitHub repository to document the process.